1.

 Correct Answer

-A. Transitional pHase
+A. Transitional phase

-Explanation The transitional phase is the shortest but most difficult part of the first stage of labor.
+The transitional phase is the shortest but most difficult part of the first stage of labor.
 This phase occurs when the cervix is dilated from 8 to 10 centimeters and contractions become stronger and more frequent.
 During this phase, the woman may experience intense pain, increased pressure, and a strong urge to push.
 It is considered the most challenging part of labor because it marks the transition from the early stages of labor to the active pushing stage.

 26.